NJ (908) 688-5577

 Unfortunately, arthritic feet can lead to a number of foot complications if not properly monitored.
 Arthritis can be passed down by genetics or through injuries, most commonly affecting athletes as well as industrial workers.
 Bacterial and viral infections that strike the joints can also lead to arthritis.
 It’s important you seek professional help when you notice the following symptoms: swelling, redness, limitation of motion, rashes, and pain or tenderness in the joints of the feet.
 To treat arthritic feet, a podiatrist may prescribe custom orthotics to correct the alignment of the feet and ankles, or in severe cases, may suggest surgery.
 For more information about arthritic feet, we recommend you consult with a podiatrist for a proper diagnosis and suggested treatment regime.

 Arthritis can be a difficult condition to live with.
-If you are seeking treatment, contact one of our podiatrists from Advanced Podiatry.
+If you are seeking treatment, contact Glenn Davison, DPM from Advanced Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Arthritic Foot Care